vsueiro/jmm631/2023/spring/README.md

 By the end of this course, students should be able to:

-- Apply basic math and charts to extract insights from data
+- Extract insights from data using basic statistics and charts
-- Explain complex topics using clear, step-by-step narratives
+- Explain complex topics through clear, step-by-step narratives
 - Combine verbal and visual elements into a cohesive story

 ### Course Topics

 Students will conduct 2 projects of their own interest and experience end-to-end creative processes: from finding insights in data to communicating them.
 Each project is split in two halves:

-1. **Exploring**<br>Students will learn approaches to extract stories from datasets, using basic statistics and charts.
+1. **Exploring**<br>Students will learn and practice approaches to extract meaning from datasets, using basic statistics and charts.
 A process often called exploratory analysis.
 For this part, we will use tools like Google Sheets or Python.

 2. **Explaining**<br>Students will experiment with different ways to tell that story, trying to find a narrative that is clear and concise, but also in depth.
 A process often referred to as explanatory visualization.
 For this part, we will use tools like Flourish, RAWGraphs, and Figma.